 So, now your going to ask “But how many fragrances should I start with?”.
 Well, that really depends, but if I were to give a number, I would say start with around 6 fragrances give or take a few.
 Use a couple classic fragrances, some seasonal and maybe one or two more unique fragrances.

 The key to success in any business is to figure out what makes YOU and your product stand out from the rest and really work with that.
-Do a little research and take a look at different soy candle web stores and just think about what makes you different?
-And it doesn’t have to be the candles themselves, except maybe the quality of them, because when I had my little candle business growing, even though I wasn’t marketing it much, I really wasn’t selling any “special” kind of candles.
-I mean others were selling mason jar candles too, and probably a lot of the same scents.
+Do a little research and take a look at different soy candle web stores.
+Think about what makes you different.
+It doesn’t have to be the candles themselves, except maybe the quality of them.
+When I had my candle making business growing, I really wasn’t selling any “special” kind of candles.
+Others were selling mason jar candles too, and probably a lot of the same scents.
 Now this was online.
-Offline, I didn’t have hardly any competition in my town, or even in the state, so I had people in the area and friends and family as pretty regular customers.
+Offline, I had hardly any competition in my city/state.
+I had people in the area and friends and family as pretty regular customers.

-But, as well as looking at what makes you stand out from these other candle companies, also look at what they seem to be doing right and what seems to be working for them.
-That can be hard to tell, but if you can find some reviews from people, or comments people are making, say on the companies’ Twitter page or Facebook page, then you can get some excellent insight into what people like and don’t like.
+You should also look at what the competition seems to be doing right and what seems to be working for them.
+Find some reviews from people, or comments people are making.
+For example,look on the companies’ Twitter page or Facebook page.
+Then you can get some excellent insight into what people like and don’t like.
 You can also find out what you can do to fulfill those needs and what not to do by learning from any negative feedback that company might have.

 So before my next post on starting your candle making business, I want you to think about how you can stand out, and get started on the steps above if you haven’t already.